Flip-screen Computer Role-playing Games

 - Dungeon Master 2 IBM PC MS-DOS FTL 1995: 256-color VGA 224x136

-It should also be noted that Pool of Radiance and its derivatives only feature flip-screen exploration; battles play out in dimetric perspective.
+It should also be noted that Pool of Radiance and its inferior derivatives only feature flip-screen exploration; battles play out in dimetric perspective.

 - Ultima Underworld IBM PC MS-DOS Origin Systems 1992: 256-color VGA 172x112